Counting and effective rigidity in algebra and geometry: Main tools: Algebraic counting results

 Fix a number field $k$ and fix a positive integer $n$.
 In this section, we estimate the number of division algebras $D/k$ of dimension $n^2$ whose discriminant lies below a large bound $x$.
-Our main weapon is the following Tauberian theorem of Delange \cite{DelangeOG} and \cite{Delange}.
+Our main tool is the following Tauberian theorem of Delange \cite{DelangeOG,Delange}.

 \begin{thm}[Delange] Let

 be a Dirichlet series satisfying the following conditions for certain real numbers $\rho > 0$ and $\beta > 0$: \begin{enumerate} \item each $a_N \geq 0$, \item $G(s)$ converges for $\Re(s) > \rho$, \item $G(s)$ can be continued to an analytic function in the closed half-plane $\Re(s) \geq \rho$, except possibly for a singularity at $s=\rho$ itself, \item there is an open neighborhood of $\rho$, and functions $A(s)$ and $B(s)$ analytic at $s=\rho$, with